Tell us how Card Captor Sakura got started.

 Now for the last question.
 Will Sakura, like Clow Reed, be able to live for centuries?

 Ohkawa: Since Sakura is now stronger in magic than Clow, if that is want she wants, she is capable of extending her and Syaoran’s life spans.
 However, while I have my own version of what happens to Sakura and the others afterwards, our readers probably also have their own version.
 I’d be happier to leave it to your own imagination.

 Translated from Japanese by unknown (claim this translation).

-Interview originally published in CLAMP No Kiseki vols.
-1-2 (Kodansha), released on September 22 (vol. 1) and October 22 (vol. 2), 2004.
+Interview originally published in CLAMP No Kiseki vol. 1 (Kodansha), pages 05 and 07, released on September 22, and CLAMP No Kiseki vol. 2 (Kodansha), page 05, released on October 22, 2004.
 Original text available upon request.